hackworthltd/primer-app/README.md

 ## License

-The source code for this project is licensed under the [GNU Affero General Public License, version 3](https://www.gnu.org/licenses/agpl-3.0.html).
+The source code for this project is licensed under the [GNU Affero General Public License, version 3 or later](https://www.gnu.org/licenses/agpl-3.0.html).

 ### Third party assets & licenses